-If you are thinking of using natural remedies to soothe your baby, talk with your baby's health care provider first.
-Many natural remedies are thought to be safe but may in fact harm your baby.
+If you are thinking of using natural remedies to soothe your child, talk with your child's health care provider first.
+Many natural remedies are thought to be safe but may in fact harm your child.

 Fever

 A fever occurs when the body temperature rises above normal - above 100.4 degrees Fahrenheit (F) or 38 degrees Celsius (C).